FACN7/master-reference/coursebook/week-1/research-afternoon.md

   + site and user are always separated by a snail/small duck/AT symbol (@);
   + site is always done with at least 3 alphabetical characters, a dot and at least 2 more alphabetical characters

-## Accessibility
+## CSS
-1. Research how to:
+1. Research:
-  + write an accessible navbar
+  + responsive vs mobile-first design
-  + write an accessible modal
+  + how to write CSS with BEM
-  (Hint: think about semantic HTML, managing focus, adding key handlers, adding aria attributes)
-2. Refactor one of your team's websites (or one from the rest of your cohort if necessary) to reflect what you've learned
+2. Refactor one of your team's websites to reflect what you've learned